aleksivuorela/GHOST/README.md

 # GHOST
-2D tile-based game in C++ using SDL
+2D top-down tile-based shooter game in C++ using SDL